mpp-doric/Android-Security-Reference/hardware/socs.md

-While not directly related to security, sometimes the SoC on a device can have security implications e.g. does the CPU support TrustZone?
+While not directly related to security, sometimes the SoC on a device can have security implications:
+- e.g. does the CPU support TrustZone?
+- [Some vulns](https://www.codeaurora.org/projects/security-advisories/memory-corruption-qseecom-driver-cve-2014-4322) are for specific chipsets

 Here is a non-exhaustive list of some common Android Socs _(ARM unless noted otherwise)_: